worldbank/Python-for-Data-Science/June_2021_ETEC/README.md

-# Python_for_Data_Science: ETEC June 2021 course
+# Python-for-Data-Science: ETEC June 2021 course

 # Overview
 This training will introduce participants to Python, the most widely-used programming language for data science.
-In the course of the three-day training, we will cover a number of topics through a combination of lectures and hands-on exercises.
+In the course of the three-day training, we will cover a number of topics through a combination of lectures and hands-on exercises on Google Colab.

+The course starts with programming essentials in Python: basic syntax, handling different types of data (strings, numerical), and utilizing structures such as loops and conditionals.
+Participants will follow along using example notebooks, and write their own code during break-out sessions.

+We will introduce essential libraries for data manipulation in Python, including Pandas (the widely used tool to manipulate data tables) and Matplotlib (for plotting graphs and charts).
+The course will also include a brief introduction to geospatial data (eg. representing data on maps) and machine learning.
 The instructors are Nick Jones (GFDRR Labs) and Dharana Rijal (DECAT).

 __Objectives__: (i) improve the Python skills of ETEC staff; (ii) enable participants to load, clean and analyze datasets (including prepare data for visualization on dashboards).

+__Participant Profile__: This course is designed for ETEC staff with high computer literacy and familiarity with data analysis, but no prior knowledge of computer programming in Python.

 __Format__: Training sessions will comprise of: (i) interactive lecture sessions; (ii) lab sessions where participants write code on their own laptops.
 Materials are delivered via Google Colab (a cloud-based platform accessed through participants’ web browsers).

 __Participant outcomes__: With no coding knowledge before the course, participants should be able to access and combine a diverse set of datasets, conduct data exploration and visualization, utilize Python libraries for data analysis and machine learning, and be able to teach themselves next steps.

-# Running the scripts
-Two methods:
-* _Beginner method:_ Click the links to 'open notebook in Colab.' (need to log in to Google account; no software installation required)
-* _Preferred method:_ Install Anaconda Navigator in the folder C:\WBG from the software catalogue on eServices.
-Download the scripts (or clone the repository with Git) and load the notebooks (.ipynb files) in Jupyter Notebooks on your laptop.

 **Tentative Schedule**